probonopd/TSC/INSTALL.md

 optimized one function and game got 2x speedup, so it's not tested yet is TSC now playable on those or Raspberry Pi 3.

-We don't have any macOS or Android developers currently.
+[We don't have any macOS or Android developers currently.
-Android also would need onscreen gamepad controls.
+Android also would need onscreen gamepad controls][7].

 TSC can be installed either from Git, meaning that you clone the repository, or from a release tarball, where for the purpose of this